sdgilley/learn-tools/fix-the-problem.md

 * Create a PR in azure-docs-pr to apply this fix.
 * After your azure-docs-pr PR with the fix is merged, you can approve the azureml-examples PR.

+> NOTE FOR RELEASE BRANCHES: During Build or Ignite, when there are release branches, this process is more complex.
+All those release branches also need your update.
+Coordinate with the Build/Ignite roadshow owner before you approve the azureml-examples PR.
+They'll need to sync main into the release branches before you can approve the original azureml-examples PR.

 ## Move to a temporary branch